gerhard-h/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/autosymbol2/readme.md

 * implements **KEY_HOLD pseudo layer** to produce an alternativ key (a symbol or diacrit) without the need of an layer activiation key - similar to the autoshift concept
 * implements an additional  **SHIFT + KEY_HOLD pseudo layer**  (can also be accessed by DOUBLE_TAP_HOLD)
 * Homerow mod early Shift - allows too release shift keys early as most people will do when typing fast
-* because pseudo layers don't require additional layer activiation keys, this concept is promising for any qmk compatible keyboard
+* because pseudo layers don't require additional layer activiation keys, this concept is promising for any qmk compatible keyboard (without spare keys)
-* uses  home row mods (tapdance, mod tap and custom)
+* uses  home row mods (mod tap and custom homerow shift)
-* Thumb symetry (no clawing and easy to learn)
+* Thumb symetry (no clawing and easy to adapt to) - ups abandonen
-* combined Numpad and Navigation layer
+* combined Numpad and Navigation layer - layer lock within the layer (using DF feature) - visualize layer lock by setting numlock
 * phone like, strong finger numpad
 * proper (pyramide) arranged cursor keys on a 40% keyboard
 * option to use tapdance on one shot layers (sounds usefull when imlementig a one hand layout)
 * for german keyboard layout
 * slightly improved QUERTY (NT and interpunctuation mod)
 * Shift quot -> dquote / shift dquote -> quot ... usefull???
+* alt tab replacemant with alt Hold(r)  ... usefull???

 ## QMK options

-* no VIA because of unknown incomptibilities and size limitations using extra layers
+* no VIA because of unknown incomptibilities and size limitations using 5+ layers
 * tap dance
 * rgb key highlighting per layer
 * custom keycodes (macros, autosymbol, home row shift)